ujjwalprakashsinha/jira_flow_metrics_extractor/README.md

 # Jira Flow Metrics Extractor
-This code extracts the Flow metrics for jira work items associated with a specific jira board
+This code extracts the Flow metrics for jira work items associated with a specific jira board - i.e how long issues spend in different stages of a workflow in Jira.
+The extracted data can be used to generate insights which heps the team to effectively inspect and adapte.

+**Below are the list of flow metrics**
+- Cycle Time
+- Workitem Issue Age
+- Work In Progress Count
+- Throughout

+## What it does:

+- Connects to your Jira instance using your credentials.
+- Allows you to choose a specific project query (board) to analyze.
+- Figures out the different stages (columns) in that workflow.
+- Retrieves all issues associated with the chosen query.
+- Analyzes the issue history to see when each issue moved between stages.
+- Saves the results to a CSV file for further analysis.

+## Benefits:

+- Understand how efficiently your team is working by identifying bottlenecks in the workflow.
+- Track how issues are aging in your system.
+- Super charge your planning and forecast based on real data.

 ## Initial Setup

 1. Install python on your machine - python 3.11
    - Only for Windows
      - Set python path in the environment variable